aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ippimage/_index.md

 ```

-Replaces image data.
+Replaces image.
 Attention: when Image is metafile - it will be rasterized.
 Use replaceImage(byte[]) instead

 **Parameters:**
 | Parameter | Type | Description |